eh-test-org/jupyter-book-test-tue/README.md

 # demo test book TU/e

-Test book to demonstrate deploying a Jupyter Book on TU/e GitHub Enterprise Account.
+Test book to demonstrate deploying a Jupyter Book on GitHub via TU/e GitHub Enterprise Account.

+This book can be viewed at: [http://eh-test-org.github.io/jupyter-book-test-tue/](http://eh-test-org.github.io/jupyter-book-test-tue/)

+---

 Small change for a second commit.